John Gee

 John Laurence Gee (born 1964) is an American Latter-day Saint scholar, apologist and an Egyptologist.
 He currently teaches at Brigham Young University (BYU) and serves in the Department of Near Eastern Languages.
 He is known for his writings in support of the Book of Abraham.

 Life

 Education

 Gee graduated from BYU in 1988.
 Later, he became a graduate student in Near Eastern Studies at the University of California, Berkeley and received his M.A. in Near Eastern Studies in 1991.
 He earned his Ph.D. in Egyptology at Yale University in 1998, completing his dissertation on ancient Egyptian ritual purity, entitled: The requirements of ritual purity in ancient Egypt.

 Teaching

-Gee is the William "Bill" Gay Research Professor of Egyptology at the Neal A. Maxwell Institute for Religious Scholarship at BYU.
+Gee was the William "Bill" Gay Research Professor of Egyptology at the Neal A. Maxwell Institute for Religious Scholarship at BYU.

 Editorial work

 In this role, he is an editor for the Studies in the Book of Abraham series and a member of the editorial board of the Eastern Christian Texts series.

 Gee has been involved with various professional societies.
 He is editor of the Journal of the Society for the Study of Egyptian Antiquities, and has served on the Society's committees and board of trustees.
 He was also on the board of directors for the Aziz S. Atiya Fund for Coptic Studies at the University of Utah.
 He has participated in the International Association for Coptic Studies, the Society of Biblical Literature, the American Research Center in Egypt, and the David M. Kennedy Center for International Studies.

 Gee has written an overview of Coptic literature.
 In May 2008 Gee gave a presentation on the early conversion to Christianity in Egypt at the Coptic Church Centre in London.